HadoukenIO/js-adapter/tutorials/Application.getZoomLevel.md

-Returns the zoom level of the application
+Returns the current zoom level of the application

 # Example
 ```js